drocheam/optrace/docs/source/usage/plots.rst

 .. highlight:: none

-When calling from the :class:`TraceGUI <optrace.gui.trace_gui.TraceGUI>`,
+When using the :class:`TraceGUI <optrace.gui.trace_gui.TraceGUI>`,
-it also outputs focus information inside the GUI:
+the focus information are also visible inside the `Focus`-tab of the UI:

 ::